 Alondra de la Parra conducted the LPO on tour in Mexico two years ago.
 Last year she became music director of the Queensland Symphony Orchestra, the first woman to take charge of an Australian band.
 She’s associated with the Camerata Salzburg, with whom next January she will première T.H.A.M.O.S, a version of Mozart’s Thamos, King of Egypt by Carlus Padrissa, for the Salzburg Mozarteum Foundation.

-This Cardiff event was part of the St David’s Hall International Concert Series.
+This Cardiff event hosting the London Philharmonic Orchestra was part of the St David’s Hall International Concert Series.
 Before it on the hall’s Level 3, a song recital was given by two students of the Royal Welsh College of Music and Drama, soprano Hannah Savignon-Smythe and pianist Jeslyn Asir.
 In music by Mozart, Verdi, Wolf and Bernstein, they valiantly negotiated the tinkling distractions of an audience waiting to enter the main auditorium.
 It’s not an ideal setting for musicians hoping to turn professional and expecting to play for listeners giving their undivided attention.
 But at the end of Glitter And Be Gay, from Bernstein’s Candide, Ms Savignon-Smythe and her pianist literally rose above the throng to overcome their roving nemesis with aplomb.
 Good for them.

 Header photo of Alondra de la Parra by Oscar Turco